adamnemecek/SwiftMIDI/MIDIPacketList/README.md

 # 1. Iterate over packets in packet list.

-MIDI data send to a destination endpoint is delivered as `UnsafePoniter<MIDIPacketList>`.
+MIDI data send to a destination endpoint is delivered as `UnsafePointer<MIDIPacketList>`.
 With the extensions listed below, the packets can be retreaved like this:

 ```swift